-After 20 years of looking for someone who could perform the “middle deal,” Dai Vernon had pretty much decided this supreme piece of sleight of hand was a fable.
+After 20 years of looking for someone who could perform the “middle deal,” Dai Vernon had pretty much decided that this supreme piece of sleight of hand was a fable.
 Then, one night in a Wichita jail, a prisoner told Vernon he’d seen a man do it…

-Will the current bull market die spectacularly, à la 1929, or—as in 1974—strangle in weird silence?
+Will the current bull market die spectacularly, a la 1929, or—as in 1974—will it strangle in weird silence?

 When American cars ruled the world

-A veteran recalls the everyday courage of a threadbare generation
+A veteran recalls the everyday courage of a threadbare generation.

-At a time when many are concerned by the nation’s loss of the unassailable economic position it occupied just after World War II, one historian argues that our real strength—and our real peril—lie elsewhere
+At a time when many are concerned by the nation’s loss of the unassailable economic position it occupied just after World War II, one historian argues that our real strength and our real peril lie elsewhere.

-For generations it was the mainspring, the proof, and the reward of a civilized social life.
+For generations, it was the mainspring, the proof, and the reward of a civilized social life.
 Now, a fond student of the ritual looks back on the golden age of the dinner party and tells you just how you should have behaved.

-You probably haven’t seen it, but it’s out by the tracks of the Chicago & North Western
+You probably haven’t seen it, but it’s out by the tracks of the Chicago & North Western.

 It depends on whose interpretation of both history and the current crisis you believe.
 For one of America’s most prominent supply-side economists, the answer is yes.

-The crisis swept over France and Germany and Britain alike—and they all nearly foundered.
-Now more than ever, it is important to remember it didn’t just happen here.
+The crisis swept over France and Germany and Britain alike, and they all nearly foundered.
+Now more than ever, it is important to remember that it didn’t just happen here.

-The twenties and thirties saw a host of new ways to separate customers from their money.
-The methods have not been forgotten.
+The 20s and 30s saw a host of new ways to separate customers from their money.
+Those methods have not been forgotten.

 Using the same bold colors that drew the rubes in to see the Giant Rat of Sumatra and the Three-Headed Calf, he painted a fanciful record of his world